MrWebLLC/db.class.php/readme.md

 ### Creating Tables

-To add a new table into the database, you can use the `create()` method.
-This method takes an SQL query and returns a boolean indicating whether the creation was successful.
+To add a new table into the database.
+`create()` :  This method takes an SQL query and returns a boolean indicating whether the creation was successful.

 ```php
 $sql = "CREATE TABLE `users` (`id` INT NOT NULL AUTO_INCREMENT , `name` VARCHAR(255) NOT NULL , `email` VARCHAR(255) NOT NULL , `status` VARCHAR(55) NOT NULL , PRIMARY KEY (`id`)) ENGINE = MyISAM; ";